tolhurmatt/LuckyRabbi.github.io/_posts/2021-06-20-If_you_dont_have_a_website.md

 Some of the features I want to add are:

 - A table of contents that is sticky to the left hand side of the screen for web-browsers and at the top of the page on mobile?
+- An accordion to hide and show code, more technical posts should have code expanded enabled by default whereas less technical posts should have it disabled by default.
 - A progress bar, that fills up slowly as the page is read through.
 - A version control system, which Jekyll will be able to recognise.
 If this works you are currently reading version {{ page.version }}